-The Government and HMRC have recently implemented changes to the IR35 legislation that affect the way people working for the NHS and other public bodies are taxed.
-This affects candidates working via PSCs/limited companies.
+In 2017, HMRC implemented changes to the IR35 legislation that affected the way people working for the NHS and other public bodies were taxed.
+This affected candidates working via PSCs/limited companies.

 Roles that fall within IR35 are subject to PAYE income tax and National Insurance contributions.
 There are a few important things you should know about the recent changes: